-- (1) Select 'Help' from the menu and press the R key.
-The help index opens automatically at the help page relevant to the view from which help was selected in this instance, the alarm configuration view. - (2) Press the ▲ and ▼ keys to move the selection up and down through the index.
-Press the key to view the selected help file and use the ▲ and ▼ keys to scroll through it. - (3) Highlight a section icon ().
-If it changes to the icon, there is a help file () directly associated with selected section press the key to open it. - (4) If the section icon remains closed, the section it represents contains sub-sections and files.
-Press the ▶ key to open the section and reveal the sub-sections.
-Repeat the process for sub-sections.
-Press the ★ key to close a sub-section or section.
+- 1 Select 'Help' from the menu and press the Rev. The help index opens automatically at the help page relevant to the view from which help was selected in this instance, the alarm configuration view. - 2 Press the ▲ and ▼ keys to move the selection up and down through the index.
+Press the ₩ key to view the selected help file and use the ▲ and ▼ keys to scroll through it. - 3 Highlight a section icon (♠).
+If it changes to the ﴿ icon, there is a help file (♠) directly associated with selected section press the ♠ key to open it.

-To exit the on-line help, press the 🗐 key repeatedly to return to the screen from where help was first selected.
+To exit the on-line help, press the 🔳 key repeatedly to return to the screen from where help was first selected.